 The hierarchical setting is midway between a complete pooling of SR data sets and the independent treatment of each single river SR series.
 Complete pooling of SR data sets relies on the assumption that there is a unique SR relationship common to all rivers, i.e., $\theta_i = \theta_j$ for any $i \neq j$.
 This is certainly an oversimplifying assumption.
 Conversely, full independence between rivers would mean there is nothing to learn from the monitored rivers about the SR relationship of the other rivers.
 This is not sensible either and contradictory to the very essence of monitored rivers projects.
 By considering the θ_i 's as realizations from a common probability distribution it acknowledges that they can be different between rivers while at the same time they are not fully unrelated.
-This intermediary assumption allows the transfer of information between rivers.
-Any increase in information about a θ_i consequentially provides information about the probability distribution of the θ_i 's, thus bringing information about any θ_j $j \neq i$.
+This intermediary assumption about a θ_i consequentially provides information about the probability distribution of the θ_i 's, thus bringing information about any $\theta_j j \neq i$.
 The Bayesian treatment of a hierarchical model allows the data to used to learn from the monitored rivers.